 - Delivery charge – The cost to deliver electricity to you, maintain the poles and wires, and address power outages.

 - Supply charge – The cost of the electricity you use.

-Wayland Electricity Choice will impact only the Supply charge portion of your Eversource electricity bill.
-Eversource’s Delivery charge will not be impacted by your participation in Wayland Electricity Choice.
+Needham Power Choice will impact only the Supply charge portion of your Eversource electric bill.
+Eversource’s Delivery charge will not be impacted by your participation in Needham Power Choice.

-As a participant in Wayland Electricity Choice, you will see two changes on your Eversource electricity bill:
+As a participant in Needham Power Choice, you will see two changes on your Eversource electric bill:

-- Wayland’s electricity supplier will be listed on your bill as your electricity supplier.
+- Needham’s electricity supplier will be listed on your bill as your electricity supplier.

-- Eversource will use a Wayland Electricity Choice price to calculate the Supply charge on your electricity bill instead of their own Basic Service price.
+- Eversource will use a Needham Power Choice price to calculate the Supply charge on your electric bill instead of their own Basic Service price.

 Here’s what to look for on your Eversource bill: